 26.08.2021

-What additional KPIs need to be measured to evaluate an outsourced contact center.
+What additional KPIs need to be measured for evaluating an outsourced contact center.

-When we evaluate a contact center , we are mainly interested in availability indicators %LCR, ASA, % SL , which characterize how quickly subscribers receive an agent's response, sales performance indicators and quality indicators (CEA, FCR / FLR).
-Sometimes CSI subscriber satisfaction indicators or a pair of CSAT / CDSAT are added to this, but in practice they are rarely measured by OCC – customers save.
-Also, of course, economics is always important: Occupancy (operator load factor, CSS UTZ (personnel utilization rate), Cost/Revenue per contact.
-Everything else, in fact, is secondary and serves to explain why the values listed above turn out the way they are.
+When we perform a contact centre evaluation, we are primarily interested in accessibility indicators %LCR, ASA, %SL, which characterize how quickly subscribers get a response from an agent, sales performance indicators, and quality indicators (CEA, FCR/FLR).
+Sometimes this is augmented by subscriber satisfaction indicators CSI or a pair of CSAT/CDSAT, but in practice, they are rarely measured by contact centres – clients save money.
+Of course, economics is always important: Occupancy (the operator’s load factor), CSS UTZ (staff usage rate), and Cost/Revenue per contact.
+Everything else, essentially, is secondary and serves to explain why the values of the above are what they are.
+So, what should be measured, but remains out of the frame?

-It 's really not good there.
-At least it will be soon.
-Because if we measure the period from the admission of operators to independent work to their full achievement of planned indicators, it has doubled.
-The effect is not felt simply because there are few beginners, and the guys who have already more or less got used to it continue to “gain momentum”.
-The coach quit, who taught basic sales skills, the new one came in worse, not so literate, she herself is not very good at it.
-It is urgent to intervene in this process, but no one sees the need, the orchestra is still playing on the Titanic.
-The obvious conclusion is that in order to assess the contact center (management quality), it is necessary to track the dynamics of the timing of achieving KPI target values in any area of work.
-As soon as it swung down even a little, that's all, air raid alert.
+Everything is not very good over there.
+At least, it will be soon.
+Because, if you measure the period from the agent’s admission to independent work to their full achievement of scheduled indicators, it has doubled.
+The effect is not felt simply because there are few newcomers, and the guys, who have already more or less settled in, continue to “gain momentum”.
+The coach who governed the basic sales skills resigned, and the new one is worse, not so competent, she’s not really skilled herself.
+This process urgently needs to be intervened in, but nobody sees the need, the orchestra still plays on the Titanic.
+The obvious conclusion: to evaluate the contact center (management quality), it is necessary to track the dynamics of achieving the target KPI values in any work direction.
+As soon as it even slightly swayed downward, that’s it, air raid alarm.

 Rate the news: